 When repairing appliances or systems that use fluid in their operation, you are likely to encounter rubber hoses.
 These are the rubber tubings that carry or circulate fluid or gas from one part of an equipment or system to another.

-Rubber hoses are common because they are flexible and can withstand the fluctuating pressure of the fluid.
-They are also easy to fit and seal tight.
-Moreover, rubber pipes don’t crack or break easily.
-They are easy to bend out of the way when working in tight spaces.
-You can even pinch off rubber hoses easily to restrict or prevent the flow of fluid instead of disconnecting them from a fitting.
+Rubber pipes also don’t crack or break easily and they are easy to bend out of the way when working in tight spaces.
+You can even pinch them off easily to restrict or prevent fluid flow instead of disconnecting them entirely.

-3 Important Pliers for Hoses
+3 Most Important Types of Pliers for Hoses

-1. Hose pinch-off pliers
+1. Hose Pinch-off Pliers

 These types of hose pliers have flat jaws for squeezing the hose section tight to minimize or cut off the flow of liquid or gas completely.
-The best hose pinch pliers have a locking mechanism that locks the jaws onto the hose to keep your hands free for other work.

 Hose clamping pliers come in different sizes.
 There are small ones for small hoses and bigger ones for larger hoses.
 Some come as a set with pliers of different sizes.
 Your choice really depends on the task at hand and your personal preference.

 If you are an auto mechanic, there are so many things you can do with hose pinch off pliers.
 You can use them to clamp off fuel rubber hoses when replacing a fuel filter or connecting a fuel compression tester.
-You can also use the pliers to cut off the flow of coolant to the radiator or heat core when repairing or replacing any of the parts.
-Pinching off the rubber tubing helps reduce spillage.

 When troubleshooting a washer machine such as dishwasher or clothes washing machine, you may need hose pinch off pliers to clamp off the inlet rubber hoses.
 Clamping off the rubber inlet pipes can sometimes be more convenient than closing the faucet or disconnecting the hose.